F1 movie gets FOUR Oscars nominations

-The F1 movie has picked up four Oscar nominations - including one for Best Picture - after the contenders for the 98th Academy Awards were announced on Thursday.
+The F1 movie has secured four Oscar nominations – including a nod for Best Picture – after the Academy revealed the full shortlist for the 98th Academy Awards on Thursday.

-At 1.30pm UK time (5.30am in Los Angeles) nominations were officially confirmed for nine of the 24 categories, with the other 15 categories being made public 11 minutes later.
+Nominations began rolling out at 5:30am local time in Los Angeles (1:30pm UK time), with nine of the 24 categories announced initially before the remaining 15 followed shortly after.

-And the Joseph Kosinski epic, starring Brad Pitt and with seven-time world champion Lewis Hamilton as a producer, has nominations in four categories - including the most prestigious of all, Best Picture.
-It will face off with other acclaimed hits including ‘Marty Supreme’, Frankenstein’, ‘One Battle After Another’ and ‘Sinners’.
+Joseph Kosinski’s high-octane film, starring Brad Pitt and produced by seven-time world champion Lewis Hamilton, features in four categories overall, headlined by its Best Picture nomination.
+It will go up against a strong field that includes Marty Supreme, Frankenstein, One Battle After Another and Sinners.

 After being released in cinemas in late June 2025, the movie grossed just over $631million - making it the ninth biggest box office hit of the year.